 The College is committed to identifying and eliminating unfair and unlawful discrimination across the nine protected characteristics reflected in the Equality Act, these include age, disability, sex, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief and sexual orientation.
+The College also provides a holistic support package to individuals who are care experienced and in 2018/19, the College added student and staff carers to our areas of focus and achieved both the Going Higher and Going Further Awards in 2018/19.
 Where barriers to learning or employment are identified for an individual, the College will deploy resources to provide additional support and access to appropriate opportunities wherever possible.

 The College is committed to ensuring effective engagement and support for students with disabilities.
-Information on sources of support are provided in the student handbook and reinforced by appointed studies advisors.
-An active Students' Association is effective in engaging across a range of students.
-The Student Association Executive Committee includes a Vice President responsible for furthering equality matters.
+Information on sources of support are provided at various stages of the learner journey from pre-entry to exit and by different means.
+The college also recognises the prevalence of mental health as a disability and provides a high level of support to students through a robust wellbeing service.
+An active Students' Association is effective in engaging across student the student body.
+The Student Association Executive Committee includes three officers who all have equality embedded in their roles.